-I loved eating crepes when I was a child, even without any filling in them.
+I loved eating crepes when I was a child, even without any filling.
 I was excited for every crepe that came out of the pan a little deformed, so I could eat the torn pieces.
-Here I’ve created a basic vegan crepe recipe that reminds me of the non-vegan crepes of my childhood.
+Of course, the crepes from my childhood were not vegan.
+I didn’t want to miss out on this childhood delight anymore, so I needed to create the best possible recipe for vegan crepes.
+Here, I’ve created a basic batter recipe that reminds me of the vegetarian crepes from my childhood.
 These are also just as delicious on their own.
+You won’t be able to believe they’re made with only plant-based ingredients.

-Spread some strawberry jam, some other jam, vegan Nutella or some other spread of choice on these crepes then roll them and enjoy this fun and delicious breakfast with your family.
-Don’t forget to sprinkle some powdered sugar on top if desired.
+Although yummy on their own, you can make these crepes even more mouth-watering by adding some spread to them.
+Spread some strawberry jam, another type of jam, vegan Nutella, or any other spread of your choice on them, then roll or fold them and enjoy this fun and delicious breakfast.
+It’s the ultimate fun breakfast to have with your family.
+Don’t forget to sprinkle some powdered sugar on top, if desired.

 More delicious fillings for vegan crepes: